 Whilst testing a new ProGrade Digital SD card recently, it really struck me how much of a mess the SD card association has made with card speed classifications and SD card nomenclature.
 There are so many symbols written on SD cards these days that it’s really hard to understand what you need for your camera, and what the card is actually going to give you.
-In this article I’m going to explain things in as simple terms as possible!
+In this article, I’m going to explain things in as simple terms as possible!

 General Note on Speed Ratings

 All memory cards will perform at slightly different speeds when data is being written to them, and when data is being read from them.
 In 99% of cases, the read speed of the card will be much faster than the write speed.
-Of course card manufacturers want to put the biggest number on the card, so if you see something like 100MB/s (megabytes per second) written on the card, it’s referring to the read speed and not the write speed, unless stated otherwise.
+Of course, card manufacturers want to put the biggest number on the card, so if you see something like 100MB/s (megabytes per second) written on the card, it’s referring to the read speed and not the write speed, unless stated otherwise.
 Not only that, but they will also most likely be quoting a peak maximum read speed, rather than a sustainable speed.
 Sustained write speeds tend to be a few percent lower, but I have encountered some cards in the past that reach nowhere near their quoted read speeds.
-In other words, that number is a first indicator of a card’s performance, but it’s not the only thing you should be looking at.
+In other words, that number is the first indicator of a card’s performance, but it’s not the only thing you should be looking at.

 xxxx Speed Vs. MB/s